Taking company emergency response measures (BHV)

 How many emergency response officers do you need?

 You must ensure that there are always sufficient emergency response officers available, there is no fixed number.
-With a risk inventory and evaluation (RI&E) you can determine how many emergency response officers you need and which equipment they must have.
+With a risk assessment and evaluation (RI&E) you can determine how many emergency response officers you need and which equipment they must have.
 The number of employees and the average number of visitors are especially important factors.
 In the Social and Economic Council of the Netherlands’ (SER) Dutch-language guide to company emergency response you can find several methods to determine how many first responders you need (pdf, Annex 9).

 Training